-The Teacher Development Centre at the British Council (Singapore) launched a series of bite-sized public workshops to run weekly throughout the year from January onwards, at a affordable price of S$75.00 per participant.
+The Teacher Development Centre at the British Council (Singapore) runs a series of bite-sized public workshops every week throughout the year.

-Themes for these 3-hour sessions range from language-focussed workshops such as Fun with Pronunciation to 21st century themes such as Encouraging Personal Response, Teaching Visually, and Developing Critical Thinking Skills.
+Themes for these 3-hour sessions range from language-focussed workshops such as Fun with Pronunciation to 21st century topics such as Encouraging Personal Response, Teaching Visually, and Developing Critical Thinking Skills.

-Several teachers who have participated in the workshops provided us with fantastic testimonials and how these workshops changed their perception on lesson planning and class room management.
+Several teachers who have participated in the workshops have provided us with fantastic testimonials of how these workshops have changed their perception on pedagogy, lesson planning, and classroom management.